jojelen/2HDME/README.md

 general 2HDM in renormalization energy scale, by solving the 1- or 2-loop Renormalization Group Equations (RGEs).

+The purpose of **2HDME** is to provide an API that consists of methods to manipulate a 2HDM model; thus the idea is that the user should write their own executable code that uses the THDM class of **2HDME**.
+An example is included in *src/demos/DemoRGE.cpp*.

+### Manual

+A more detailed description of the program's structure, its classes and some of their functions can be found in the user manual at [https://arxiv.org/abs/1811.08215].
+It also contains a very brief review of the physics; a more in depth discussion of how **2HDME** can be used to perform a RGE analysis of the 2HDM can be found in arXiv:1810.02588.

+The source code is also fairly well documented; the header files contain comments about the classes and their functions.

+### Brief program structure summary

+Inheritance structure:
+    BaseModel -> RgeModel -> THDM
+    BaseModel -> RgeModel -> SM
+The main class of **2HDME** is THDM.
+It inherits RG evolution functionality from RgeModel; which inherits basic input/output functionalities from BaseModel.
+It requires a SM object to set up some of its parameters.
+The SM class also inherits in the same way.

+Both THDM and SM have their own set of RGEs which are specified in RGE.cpp.

+All the scalar potential bases that are implemented are defined in *THDM_bases.cpp*.

+See the manual for more details.

 ## Installation instructions

 ### Requirements